 Turmeric is a tropical perennial plant in the same family as ginger, native to India, and cultivated throughout the tropics.
 Growing to a height of about three feet, it has beautiful lance-shaped leaves on alternate sides of the stem.
 At the base of the stem, there is a knobby rhizome somewhat resembling ginger with a vibrant orange glow.

 Turmeric root can be prepared as a tincture, encapsulated, added to tea blends and fire cider, or made into a topical paste.
 Boasting many benefits, turmeric has become very popular as an herb to help support normal joint mobility.* You can cook with it too!
 A wonderful ingredient in many savory dishes including stocks, sauces, curries, and spice blends, its distinct fragrance is mildly hot and gingery.
-The dried powder is most commonly used in the kitchen and gives mustard and curry powder their gorgeous golden hue.
+The dried powder is most commonly used in the kitchen and is the ingredient that gives mustard and curry powder their gorgeous golden hue.
 Because of its vivid color, it's also used as a natural food and fabric dye.

-We've crafted two delicious beverage recipes using
+We've crafted two delicious beverage recipes using turmeric just for you:

 Basic Golden Milk Recipe

 Golden Milk has become all the rage, but this traditional Ayurvedic recipe has a long history in supporting wellness.
 To make the curcumin in turmeric more bioavailable, it's important to use a little fat and black pepper.
 Interestingly, turmeric has often been combined with some kind of fat, like milk or coconut oil, as well as black pepper in many traditional Indian preparations.
 This recipe for Golden Milk is delicious and super easy to make.
 The perfect after-dinner treat!

 - 1 cup organic milk of choice

 - 1/2 tsp organic turmeric root or powder